-Suggested Question Paper Design Accountancy (Code No. 055) Class XI (2020-21)
+Suggested Question Paper Design Accountancy (Code No. 055) Class XI (2021-22)

-Theory : 80 Marks Project ; 20 Marks
+Theory : 80 Marks Project : 20 Marks

-3 hrs.
+Time : 3 Hrs.

-S. No. Typology of Questions Objective Type/MCQ 1 Mark Short Answer II 4 Mark Short Answer I 3 Mark Long Answer I 6 Mark Long Answer II 8 Mark Marks 1 Remembering: Exhibit memory of previously learned material by recalling facts, terms, basic concepts, and answers.
-5 1 1 1 - 18 2 Understanding: Demonstrate understanding of facts and ideas by organizing, comparing, translating, interpreting, giving descriptions, and stating main ideas 5 1 1 1 1 26 3 Applying: Solve problems to new situations by applying acquired knowledge, facts, techniques and rules in a different way.
-5 2 1 19 4 Analysing and Evaluating: Examine and break information into parts by identifying motives or causes.
+S.No.
+Typology of Questions Marks Percentage 1 Remembering and Understanding : Exhibit memory of previously learned material by recalling facts, terms, basic concepts and answers.
+Demonstrate understanding of facts and ideas by organizing, comparing, translating, interpreting, giving descriptions, and stating main ideas.
+55% 2 Applying : Solve problems to new situations by applying acquired knowledge, facts, techniques and rules in a different way.
+23.75% 3 Analysing, Evaluating and Creating : Examine and break information into parts by identifying motives or causes.
 Make inferences and find evidence to support generalizations.
 Present and defend opinions by making judgments about information, validity of ideas, or quality of work based on a set of criteria.
-Creating: Compile information together in a different in a new pattern or proposing alternative solutions.
-5 1 1 17 TOTAL 20 x 1 = 20 2 x 3 = 6 5 x 4 = 20 3 x 6 = 18 2 x 8 = 16 80 (32)
+Compile information together in a different way by combining elements in a new pattern or proposing alternative solutions.
+21.25% TOTAL 80 100%